lemoinef/deep_learning/Week 4/README.md

 - inputs
 - weights
 - bias
 By varying the weights, we can vary the amount of influence any given input has on the output.The learning process of neural net happens with backpropagation: the network modifies the weights to improve the network's output accuracy.

+#### Linear Transform

+#### Sigmoid Function
+The sigmoid function replaces the stepfunction with an elegant S-shaped curve.
+The sigmoid function makes decisions, with the given weighted features from some data, it indicates whether or not the features contribute to a classification.
+The process of learning is done through backpropagation and gradient descent ans updates the weigths and bias.

+#### Cost
+Different names exist for the accuracy measurements of networks.
+It can be called loss or cost.
+To calculate the cost in this lab we will use the mean squared error.